Anonymous Corporation Or LLC

 The stated advantages to organizing under Nevada or Wyoming law for privacy purposes include:

--Privacy for stockholders by not requiring that their names become part of the public corporate records.
-Nevada or Wyoming do not require shareholders or the members of an LLC to be disclosed in any initial or annual corporate or LLC filings.
-Only the director(s) and officer(s) of a corporation and the manager(s) of the LLC need to be disclosed-I discuss this under Understanding Privacy below;
+-Privacy for stockholders and members by not requiring that their names become part of the public corporate or LLC records.
+Nevada and Wyoming do not require shareholders or the members of an LLC to be disclosed in any initial or annual corporate or LLC filings.
+Only the director(s) and officer(s) of a corporation and the manager(s) of the LLC need to be disclosed.
+I discuss this in detail later;

 -Permits use of nominee stockholders, directors, and officers of corporations and nominee members and managers of LLC’s;

 -Nevada does not share its data with the Internal Revenue Service.
 It is one of a handful of states that do not have a sharing arrangement in place with the IRS (33 states have an “Information Sharing Agreement” in place with the IRS).
 But, just because Nevada does not share information with the I.R.S. does not mean your information will be kept private.
 You will need to provide the I.R.S. with the name and social security number of the person responsible for all tax issues involving the company in order to obtain an EIN.
 Also, the company will be required to prepare a tax return (informational returns for S-corp’s and most LLC’s), on which the names and social security numbers of the owners will be provided.
 Thus, the I.R.S. will end up with this information regardless.